 Home

-Karen Bentley Pollick is one of America’s leading contemporary musicians, performing a wide range of solo repertoire and styles on violin, viola, piano and hardingfele (Norwegian Hardanger fiddle) to extend the boundaries of the concert experience, from the Baroque to cutting-edge contemporary music and live improvisations.
+Karen Bentley Pollick is one of America’s leading contemporary musicians, performing a wide range of solo repertoire and styles on violin, viola, piano and Norwegian Hardanger fiddle(hardingfele) to extend the boundaries of the concert experience, from the Baroque to cutting-edge contemporary music and live improvisations.

 A native of Palo Alto, California, she began piano lessons at age 5 with the Armenian pianist Rusana Sysoyev.
-During high school she studied violin with Camilla Wicks in San Francisco.
-She performed in the master-classes of Nathan Milstein, Jean-Jacques Kantorow, and Glenn Dicterow, and studied with Rostislav Dubinsky, Josef Gingold and Yuval Yaron at Indiana University, where she received both Bachelors and Masters of Music Degrees in Violin Performance with a cognate in Choral Conducting.
+She then studied violin with Camilla Wicks in San Francisco, performing in master-classes of Nathan Milstein in Zurich, Jean-Jacques Kantorow in Victoria, British Columbia, and Glenn Dicterow in Carmel, California, and with Yuval Yaron, Josef Gingold and Rostislav Dubinsky at Indiana University, where she received both Bachelors and Masters of Music Degrees in Violin Performance with a cognate in Choral Conducting.

-While residing in Vilnius, Lithuania she first performed the programme ‘Resonances from Vilna’, with the pianist Jascha Nemtsov, in May 2014 and and ‘Nothing is Forever’ with the actor Aiste Ptakauske in December 2015; and she premiered David A. Jaffe’s violin concerto How Did It Get So Late So Soon? with the Lithuanian National Opera & Ballet Theatre Orchestra under Robertas Šervenikas in August 2016.
+In May 2014, while she was residing in Vilnius, Lithuania she gave the first performance of a recital program called ‘Resonances from Vilna’ with the pianist Jascha Nemtsov and, in December 2015 that of ‘Nothing is Forever’ with actor Aiste Ptakauske; and in August 2016 she premiered David A. Jaffe’s violin concerto How Did It Get So Late So Soon? with the Lithuanian National Opera & Ballet Theatre Orchestra conducted by Maestro Robertas Šervenikas.

 REVIEWS